category

 When an RP attempts federated sign-in, the login status is checked:

-• If the login status is "logged-in", a request is made to the IdP's accounts list endpoint and available accounts for sign-in are displayed to the user in the browser-provided FedCM dialog.
+, a request is made to the IdP's accounts list endpoint and available accounts for sign-in are displayed to the user in the browser-provided FedCM dialog. - If the login status is

-• If the login status is "logged-out", the promise returned by the FedCM get() request rejects without making a request to the accounts list endpoint.
-In such a case it is up to the developer to handle the flow, for example by prompting the user to go and sign in to a suitable IdP.
+request rejects without making a request to the accounts list endpoint.
+In such a case it is up to the developer to handle the flow, for example by prompting the user to go and sign in to a suitable IdP. - If the login status is

-• If the login status is "unknown", a request is made to the IdP's accounts list endpoint and the login status is updated depending on the response:
+, a request is made to the IdP's accounts list endpoint and the login status is updated depending on the response:- If the endpoint returns a list of available accounts for sign-in, update the status to

-• If the endpoint returns a list of available accounts for sign-in, update the status to "logged-in" and display the sign-in options to the user in the browser-provided FedCM dialog.
+- If the endpoint returns a list of available accounts for sign-in, update the status to

 What if the browser and the IdP login status become out of sync?